hofstadter-io/hof/formatters/README.md

 We need to use `docker buildx` or `dagger`, and hardware / vm setup which also supports qemu being setup right.
-Maybe we just build them in github actions going foward since they have to be pushed and then pulled anyway...
+Maybe we just build them in github actions going forward since they have to be pushed and then pulled anyway...

 Searches related to building in GHA